elisacomposta/ConnectingSDNSlices/README.md

 ## 1st topology

 ### STATEMENT (GENERAL IDEA)<br>
 • Here we have a cycle.
-Every host can communicate with the others, but when a flood starts we enter in an infinite loop.
+Every host can communicate with the others, but when a flood starts we enter in an infinite loop.<br>
 <img src="https://user-images.githubusercontent.com/98694899/153767602-b65255fd-3629-4aeb-96d0-10c3fbfa93dc.jpg" width="30%" height="30%">

 <br>• A topology slicing avoids infinite loops by separating the cycle into two trees, controlled by two controllers; the two slices cannot communicate <br>